carsrule34/Firefix-virus.exe/README.md

-# Firefix-virus.exe
-this virus  is in testing use this at you own risk
+Golden OG Fortnite launcher For 8.50. launcher in testing